 Francesca has extensive knowledge of energy regulatory matters and industry contracts (EPC and O&M contracts, drilling contracts, LNG and natural gas sale agreements, power purchase agreements, storage agreements, transportation agreements, regasification contracts, general terms of supply to final customers, energy efficiency contracts etc.) and in the development of power projects (both from conventional and renewable sources and merchant lines) and gas infrastructures (LNG regasification terminals, gas storages, pipelines).
 She also advises on competition matters, including merger control, horizontal and vertical agreements, abuses of dominant position, state aids and on consumers' protection law.

-She is recognised as one of the leading experts in Italy in the energy sector by various publications such as Legal500 (Leading Individual), Who’s Who Legal Energy, and LegalCommunity.
+She is recognised as one of the leading experts in Italy in the energy sector by various publications such as Chambers (Up and Coming), Legal500 (Leading Individual), Who’s Who Legal Energy, and LegalCommunity.

 Francesca's experience includes advising: